 What Is Tuition Reimbursement?

 Tuition reimbursement happens when an employer offers to contribute to freeing their team members of student debt by providing them with payments.
-This is usually on top of an employee’s salary, so you can see why this benefit attracts top talent.
-You can incorporate tuition reimbursement for your company’s defined benefit plan to offer a competitive package.
+This is usually on top of an employee’s salary, so you can see why this perk attracts top talent.
+You can incorporate a tuition assistance program for your ’s defined benefit plan to offer a competitive package.

-Many employees want to complete a degree or a specialist course but worry about the financial implications.
+Many employees want to complete a degree program or a specialist course but worry about the financial implications.
 With that, offering tuition reimbursement is an excellent way to build a stronger team and support your employees to develop.
 However, it is a good practice to ensure that the coursework will help the employee perform better at your .

 How Does Tuition Reimbursement Work?

 If an employee decides they’d like to continue their education, they can choose a course and receive a yearly payment from their employer.
-However, it’s important to know that as an employer, you should set guidelines in place to ensure your employees don’t take advantage of the program.
+However, it’s important to know that as an employer or human resources leader, you should set guidelines in place to ensure your employees don’t take advantage of the program.

 There are many organizations, such as FutureFuel, that help employers and employees work together to achieve freedom from financial debt.